ASU-Vibe-Coding-Centre/mcp-learning/06-integration-patterns/exercises/tutorial-1-claude-integration.md

 - [ ] Server path is correct (full, absolute path)
 - [ ] Python command works from terminal
 - [ ] MCP SDK is installed and accessible
-- [ ] Claude Desktop successfully restarted
+- [ ] Cursor IDE successfully restarted
 - [ ] Claude can discover your tools
 - [ ] Tools respond correctly to requests
 - [ ] Error cases are handled gracefully